kworkflow/patch-hub/paper/paper.md

 ### Lore API

-With the MVC structure established, the other main pillar of `patch-hub` is its integration module with lore.kernel.org, which enables fetching patchsets.
+With the MVC structure established, the other central pillar of `patch-hub` is its integration module with lore.kernel.org, which enables fetching patchsets.
 This module is not part of the MVC structure because it operates independently of the core business logic; it merely provides data to `patch-hub`, and could be replaced by another source without requiring changes elsewhere in the system.

 The primary goal of this module is to communicate with lore.kernel.org via HTTP requests to retrieve the list and details of patchsets.

 The HTTP client is represented by the `BlockingLoreAPIClient` struct, which is responsible for managing requests, handling network communication (including headers, timeouts, etc.), and parsing XML responses from the site.

-Three primary endpoints were implemented to provide all the information patch-hub needs about patches from lore.kernel.org:
+We implemented three primary endpoints to provide all the information patch-hub needs about patches from lore.kernel.org:

 - **request_available_lists**: returns all mailing lists of kernel subsystems available on lore.kernel.org;